zenobio93/seat-docs/docs/installation/docker_installation_5.md

 - An alternative to Traefik `docker-compose.proxy.yml` file in which is adapted `front` SeAT container to be server behind a reverse proxy of your choice
 - A volume called `mariadb-data` and `seat-storage` is defined.
 These are the *most important* volumes as they contain all SeAT data.
 You should configure a backup solution for them!
 - The environment is configured using a top-level `.env` file.
-- Only two ports are exposed by default.
-Those are `tcp/80` and `tcp/443`.
-These can be connected to in order to access the SeAT web interface.
+- Only one port is exposed by default.
+This is `tcp/8080`.
+It can be connected to in order to access the SeAT web interface.
+- When using the stack with Traefik (which is the easier and recommended approach), ports `tcp/80` and `tcp/443` are exposed and `tcp/8080` remain unbound.
 - All containers are configured to restart on failure, so if your server reboots or a container dies for whatever reason it should automatically start up again.

 The table bellow is listed overall consumed Docker image, including SeAT custom one - together with their source repository.